-Trump tells NH rallygoers they have 'no choice but to vote for me' -- as Dem rivals gather nearby
+Trump tells NH rallygoers 'we have a bunch of socialists or communists to beat' -- as Dem rivals gather nearby

 The comments came hours before the House Judiciary Committee announced it was subpoenaing Lewandowski and an ex-White House aide as part of its investigation into Trump's conduct in office.
 Lewandowski responded in a tweet writing that it was "sad and pathetic" that the committee's chairman, Rep. Jerry Nadler, D-N.Y., "is harassing private citizens."

-Fox News' Paul Steinhauser, Dana Blanton, Andrew O'Reilly, and The Associated Press contributed to this report.
+Fox News' Paul Steinhauser in Manchester, Dana Blanton, Andrew O'Reilly and The Associated Press contributed to this report.